Tour Length

 Zimbabwe Honeymoon Safaris

 There are few possible trips more romantic than an exclusive African honeymoon safari, and Zimbabwe is an ideal destination for just such an experience.
-Apart from the exceptional wildlife-watching possibilities, stunning landscapes and welcoming locals, Zimbabwe is well known for its highly professional safari industry.
-Most safari trails here are also far less crowded than those in many other countries in Africa.
+Apart from the exceptional wildlife-viewing possibilities, stunning landscapes and welcoming locals, Zimbabwe is well known for its highly professional safari industry.
+Most safari destinations here are also far less crowded than those in many other countries in Africa.
 Careful planning is a must, to make sure that the trip you have in mind matches the trip you end up having.
 But such are the possibilities in this wonderful country that you can get ready for an experience as special as you dream it to be.

 -